 #5.
 Broccoli raab

-Otherwise called broccoli rabe or rapini, this lesser known green comes in as number 5.
-Despite the fact that this vegetable has broccoli in its name, it is not related to broccoli, but is actually a descendant of wild herbs and more closely related to the turnip.
+Otherwise called broccoli rabe or rapini, this lesser-known green comes in as number 5.
+Even though this vegetable has broccoli in its name, it is not related to broccoli, but is a descendant of wild herbs and more closely related to the turnip.
 Broccoli raab is a source of phytonutrients that fight cancer, vitamin a, vitamin c, vitamin k, as well as the minerals potassium, iron, magnesium, and of course we wouldn't leave out calcium!

-Experimentally coined brassica juncea, this vegetable is more pungent in flavor than many other greens.
-The specific type of mustard green in the image to the right is the curly variety of this vegetable and has a horseradish like flavor.
-Different varieties are peppery in flavor and some are said to even be comparable to the heat of a jalapeno pepper.
+Experimentally coined brassica juncea, this vegetable is more pungent in flavour than many other greens.
+The specific type of mustard green in the image to the right is the curly variety of this vegetable and has a horseradish like a flavour.
+Different varieties are peppery in taste, and some are said even to be comparable to the heat of jalapeno pepper.

 Mustard greens are a good source of vitamin k, vitamin a, vitamin c, vitamin e, and are a moderate source of folate, manganese, and potassium.
 It is a lower source of many other b vitamins as well as minerals.
 It is of course also a great source of our superstar mineral in question, calcium!

-This vegetable also known as lady's finger or gumbo, is scientifically named abelmoschus esculentus.
+This vegetable is also known as lady's finger, or gumbo is scientifically named Abelmoschus esculentus.

 One cup of okra weighing 100g contains 81mg of the mineral calcium.
-Okra is also lower in oxalic acid making it a great choice for getting more calcium into your diet.
+Okra is also lower in oxalic acid, making it an excellent choice for getting more calcium into your diet.